7 Valuable Hiking Backpack Tips to Consider before Buying

 If you are still figuring out your budget, check our guide to the Best Hiking Backpacks Under $100.
 It breaks down solid options by capacity range without the premium price tag.

-Field Notes: When in doubt between two sizes, go smaller.
+Field Note: When in doubt between two sizes, go smaller.
 It is easier to become a more efficient packer than to walk 8 miles with unnecessary weight dragging on your shoulders.

-Tip 4: Prioritize Ventilation (How to Avoid ‘Sauna Back’)
+Tip 4: Prioritize Ventilation (How to Avoid a Sweaty Back)

 If you hike in the summer or run warm, a flat foam back panel will leave your shirt drenched in sweat within the first mile.